What Is a Point-and-Shoot Camera?

 1. Stabilize Your Camera

 Even under normal lighting situations, the slightest tremble of your hand can make the details in your photos less clear than they would otherwise be.
-When you take a photo, hold your camera firmly with both hands and keep as still as possible before taking a picture.
+When you take a photo, hold your camera firmly with both hands and keep it as still as possible before taking a picture.
 Keeping your elbows against your chest does a lot to reduce camera shake.
 If the camera has a viewfinder, rest the top of the camera against your brow to make the camera even more stable.
 If there is a steady object close by, like a wall or a pillar, lean your arm against it when taking a shot.

-When taking photos without a flash in low-light situation means a longer shutter speed, so keeping your camera stable is essential.
-Brace yourself as well as possible and breath steadily.
+When taking photos without a flash in a low-light situation means a longer shutter speed, so keeping your camera stable is essential.
+Brace yourself as well as possible and breathe steadily.
 Begin exhaling just before pressing the shutter button and keep exhaling until the shot is complete.
-With some practice you can actually get shots just as sharp as someone using a tripod.
+With some practice, you can actually get shots just as sharp as someone using a tripod.
 Of course, if you do have a great tripod like the Slik Sprint Pro II, the screw hole on the bottom of many point-and-shoots will probably fit on it.
 There are also miniature tripods designed just for point-and-shoot cameras, like the JOBY GorillaPod that are portable and extremely flexible.

 2. Pre-focus Before You Focus

 Focusing a camera can steal precious seconds from the perfect shot.
 The camera can take even longer to focus if it has been turned off or gone into sleep mode.
 You can eliminate most of the waiting time by pre-focusing your camera before taking the shot.
-To do this, point the camera at your subject and press the shutter button half-way down.
+To do this, point the camera at your subject and press the shutter button halfway down.
 The camera will make some noise as it focuses and when it stops, release the button.

 For action shots, like when you’re waiting for someone to cross the finish line, pre-focus on any object close to where the person will be – including a spot on the ground — before they arrive.
-Even if the person isn’t exactly where you expected them to be, the camera will take much less time to adjust the focus a short distance than it would a longer distance.
+Even if the person isn’t exactly where you expected them to be, the camera will take much less time to adjust the focus at a short distance than it would at a longer distance.

 3. Use the Flash Sparingly

-Few good pictures ever come from a built-in camera flash.
-Not only does a flash tend to wash out details and cast dark shadows behind your subject, it can wear down your battery and cause frustrating delays as the camera waits for the flash to charge before engaging the shutter.
+Few good pictures ever come from a built-in flash.
+Not only does a flash tend to wash out details and cast dark shadows behind your subject, but it can also wear down your battery and cause frustrating delays as the camera waits for the flash to charge before engaging the shutter.

 When you can’t avoid using a flash, try diffusing its light by taping a small piece of tissue paper over it.
-In some cases this may make the photo slightly less bright than what you intended, however it’s much easier to brighten a photo than it is to darken an overexposed shot, either with an image editing program or by using the camera’s own image editing options.
+In some cases this may make the photo slightly less bright than what you intended, however, it’s much easier to brighten a photo than it is to darken an overexposed shot, either with an image editing program or by using the camera’s own image editing options.

 4. Avoid the Digital Zoom